Can You Drink Alcohol While on Accutane?

 What is Accutane, and How Does it Work?

-Accutane is the brand name for the medication known as isotretinoin, an oral medication used to treat severe acne.
+Accutane is the brand name for the medication known as isotretinoin, which is used to treat severe acne.

 Physiological and Psychological Side Effects of Accutane

-Other possible side effects from Accutane include nosebleeds, headaches, joint pain, and hair loss.
+Other less common but possible side effects from Accutane include:

 It’s also been noted that some people experience mood swings and even depression while taking Accutane; however, a couple of studies that involved monitoring over 5,000 people who were taking the medication concluded that there’s no link between the drug and depression.